AMP is dead. Long live CWV!

 Properly size images

-I had to create several sizes of images to support the different screen sizes.
-My first thought was to use screen breakpoints in vue to choose the proper image for each screen size.
-I then realized there was a far simpler way to solve this problem.
+I had to create several image sizes to support different screen sizes.
+My first instinct was to use Vue breakpoints to choose the right image per screen size, but then I realized there was a far simpler approach.
 Enter srcset.
-This allows the browser to choose the best resource to load based on the descriptor you specify.
-In my case I used the width.
-But you can easily use density as well.
+It lets the browser choose the best resource based on a descriptor you specify — in my case, width.
+But density works just as well.

 <img alt="alt txt"